Our Team

 Cari loves building relationships with families, and helping individuals communicate more effectively.
 Helping clients meet their speech-language goals is always rewarding!

-She is registered with the Saskatchewan Association of Speech-Language Pathologists and Audiologists (SASLPA), and is certified with Speech-Language and Audiology Canada.
+She is registered with the College of Speech-Language Pathologists and Audiologists of Saskatchewan (CSASK), and is certified with Speech-Language and Audiology Canada.

 Cari has special training in: